coffee2code/text-replace/readme.txt

 = Is the plugin case sensitive? =

 By default, yes.
 There is a setting you can change to make it case insensitive.
-Or you can use the 'c2c_text_replace_case_sensitive' filter (see Filters section).
+Or you can use the 'c2c_text_replace_case_sensitive' filter (see Hooks section).

 = I use :wp: all the time as a shortcut for WordPress, but when I search posts for the term "WordPress", I don't see posts where I used the shortcut; why not? =